Pelican (1793 ship): Pitching and rolling

 The brig turned near Seacombe, opposite Liverpool.
 Suddenly and without warning, at about two in the afternoon, with the brig at the height of her pitch, several cannon, which had been improperly tied down, broke free.
-These became iron missiles that rolled across the deck and punched huge holes in the ship's opposite side, causing water to flood into the Pelican, which rapidly filled and sank.
+These became iron missiles that rolled across the deck and punched huge holes in the ship's opposite side, causing water to flood into Pelican, which rapidly filled and sank.
 The location of the wreck was so shallow that her mast tops remained above the water, visible after the storm had died down.
 Unfortunately, because all unnecessary personnel had been ushered below and because the hatches were battened down during the storm, no one was able to escape the lower decks.

 Just 32 people survived the disaster, 102 drowning in the sunken ship.
 The survivors were mainly men who had remained on deck and were able to launch boats, or those who were rescued from the masts some time later by rescue craft from the nearby shoreline.
 The disaster was reported in The Times three days later.
 Lloyd's List reported that Pelican had overset in the river at Liverpool and that some 60 people had drowned.

 John Starkey, the excise surveyor, was able to rescue 25 people by taking his boat from the Pierhead.
 He later received a medal from the Humane Society.
 One of the people saved was the pilot.
 He was tried for manslaughter at Lancaster Assizes under the theory that his negligence had caused the disaster; he was acquitted.